Wilfred/python-info/README.md

 # Python Info Manuals

 This is a simple Emacs package to provide an info manual for Python.

+To install, you need to be using [MELPA](http://melpa.milkbox.net/) then simply `M-x package-install python-info`.

+### Updating python.texi

 To run the makefile, you will need virtualenv and Python 2, then simply:

     $ cd build
     $ make